Halden Hound: Appearance

 The Halden is similar to the American Foxhound in appearance although it is smaller.
-Haldens stand between 17 and 21.5 inches at the shoulder, and weigh approximately 40-55 lbs.
+Haldens stand between 43 and 54 centimeters at the shoulder, and weigh approximately 18-24 kg.
 They have smooth, very dense coats, hanging ears, and are white with black patches as well as brown shading on the head and legs.
 They are strong dogs with rectangular bodies and straight, solid backs.
 The tail is fairly thick, carried low, and hangs down toward the hocks.
 The skull is slightly domed with a pronounced stop and a straight nosebridge.
 The cheeks are flat.
 The ears are pendulous and curled, and the eyes are dark brown and kind.
 The nose is black.
 Breeders of Haldens aim for a particular foot shape, with high, tight, long toes and dense fur, for greater stability and warmth as the terrain they hunt through is often snowy and difficult to navigate.